akrasuski1/factorio-combinators/README.md

 ![Blueprint image](https://github.com/akrasuski1/factorio-combinators/blob/master/factorio-blueprint.png)

-Benchmark output for reasonable sized blueprint shown above (it's an 8-value bidirectional shift register, a.k.a. stack):
+This code was first written in Python, with around 2600 UPS for the blueprint shown above (it's an 8-value bidirectional shift register, a.k.a. stack).

+After rewriting it to C++ and optimizing various things, we reach about 160 000 UPS at the same blueprint.

+This is the output of benchmarking code for Python (the one for C++ has a bunch of additional debug output, but otherwise is the same).
 ```
 Tick 0: 	lamps: . . . . . . . .
 Tick 1: 	lamps: # # # # # # # #